Exercise a high degree of caution in Liberia due to the unpredictable security situation and high crime rate.

 More information: Carrying or using drugs

-The following activities are illegal in Liberia and may be subject to severe penalties:
+The following activities are illegal and may be subject to severe penalties:

 - homosexuality (more information: